jorgensd/presentations/fenics_2025/presentation.md

 ---

-# Why do we need this?
+# Example of potential API rewrite

 ```python
 a = [